haw230/the-anadromi-project/stage-2-gaining-speed/1-binary-search/README.md

 7. [Key Words](#key-words "Important terms")

 ## Introduction
 [*Recursion*](#recursion "Anadromi") is the pinnacle of effective programming.
 It's complex, it's elegant, and it's effective.
-The binary search we will be writing today has the time complexity of O(log n) instead of linear search's O(n)
+The binary search we will be writing today has the time complexity of O(log n) instead of linear search's O(n).
 ![Alt text](https://github.com/haw230/the-anadromi-project/blob/pictures/linear_vs_log.png)
-Even if you don't know how logarithms work, you can still see from the graph that a logarithmic function is much more efficent than a linaer one.
+Even if you don't know how logarithms work, you can still see from the graph that a logarithmic function is much more efficent than a linear one.
 Binary search relies on dividing and conquering, which allows it to actually run faster than the input size.

 ## Theory
+Binary search is all about recursion.
+It only works on sorted lists, but that's okay—it's fast.
+As said in the introduction, the search relies on dividing and conquering for its efficency.
+We don't have to check what logically does not need to be checked.

 ## PseudoCode